OpenNebula/docs/source/operation/network_management/vn_templates.rst

 Using Virtual Network Templates
 ====================================

-By default the only user allow for creating Virtual Network Templates is ``oneadmin``, if other users need permissions for creating Virtual Network Templates it can be provided by creating a new ACL.
+By default just oneadmin can create Virtual Network Templates, if other users need permissions for creating Virtual Network Templates it can be provided by creating a specific ACL.

-Once the Virtual Network Template is created the access to it can be manage by the permissions.
+Once the Virtual Network Template is created the access to it can be manage by its permissions.
 For example, if a end user need to instantiate an especific template, it would be enought to give the template **USE** permmission for others.
-You can find more information about permissions :ref:`here <manage_vnets>`.
+You can find more :ref:`information about permissions here <manage_vnets>`.

 Operations
 ------------------------------------